Michaelangel007/you_have_to_win_the_game_world_map/README.md

 * FFFFFFF6 = -10
 * 00000003 = 3

-Hmmm, looking back at simplified our `Rooms_Normal.xml` that turned into a world grid ...
+Hmmm, looking back at our simplified `Rooms_Normal.xml` that turned into a world grid ...

 ```
         , { -10, 2, "Slippery Slope"                    }
         , { -10, 3, "Nice of You to Drop In"            }
 ```
-... it looks like each map has RoomX, and RoomY cooridinate before the raw room tiles!
+... it looks like each map has RoomX, and RoomY coordinate before the raw room tiles!

 This mean the map format is (not to scale):